 What’s not changing?

 Importantly, when and how talent receive funds and get paid for their work is not changing.
-The 14-day auto-release and weekly payout window is still in place, with the exception of Professional Services jobs, as was the case before.
+The 14-day auto-release and weekly payout window is still in place, with the exception of Managed Services jobs, as was the case before.